 What is Firmware & How to Update Your Netgear Router Safely?

-The permanent software that is written into the hardware of your router is called firmware.
+Firmware is the permanent software that is integrated into your router’s hardware.
 It serves as your router’s operating system, controlling all network configurations and operations.
-Firmware, as opposed to regular software, is made to regulate the device’s low-level operations and guarantee proper operation.
+Unlike conventional software, firmware is designed to control the device’s low-level functions and ensure correct operation.

 Why Netgear Router Update Firmware?